“You have five minutes, class. Begin… now.”

 Simone Mittelstaedt stared in panic at the paper in front of her.
 So many multiplication questions — 100 of them! — to solve in such a short time.
 She was familiar with the paralyzing sense of dread — heart racing, stomach clenching, brain freezing — that seized her when her teacher surprised the class with a pop math quiz.
 This time, though, it was worse than usual for Simone, a second grader who had been struggling in math for three years at her local public school.
 The problems staring back at her might as well have been in hieroglyphics.
 Simone had no idea what she was supposed to do.

 The least she could do, she decided, was to fill in all the answers.
 That had to count for something.
 When the five minutes were over and the quizzes handed in, Simone had completed every problem.
 Still, when she set down her pencil, she felt defeated by the incomprehensible swirl of numbers.
 Another miserable math class.
-Simone had been having a tough time with math for awhile, but that Thursday afternoon in April she joined the ranks of millions of otherwise successful human beings for whom math is a four-letter word.
+Simone had been having a tough time with math for awhile, but that Thursday afternoon in April she joined the ranks of millions of otherwise successful human beings who had been traumatized by a timed math test.